๐Ÿ”๏ธ South Dakota Eviction Notice Laws

 ๐Ÿ’ก File the Day the Notice Period Expires

 Since South Dakota allows same-day filing, head to Circuit Court the morning after the 3-day period expires if the tenant hasn’t paid or cured.
-Prompt filing keeps the momentum going and minimizes your total vacancy loss.
+Prompt filing minimizes your total vacancy loss.

 ๐Ÿ›ก๏ธ Common Tenant Defenses in South Dakota Evictions